et0and/portfolio-redux/content/pages/about.md

 <div class="insight">

-_Nahau te rourou_
+"_Nahau te rourou_
 _Naku te rourou_
-_Ka ora ai te manuhiri_
+_Ka ora ai te manuhiri_"

-With your basket of knowledge
-and my basket of knowledge
-the people will prosper
+"With your basket of knowledge and my basket of knowledge the people will prosper"

 -- Māori proverb